 These other therapies aim to heal the individual in a more comprehensive and holistic manner by addressing underlying emotional, mental, and social issues.
-They work on the principle that addiction is not just a physical ailment but is also linked with our emotional, social, mental health.
+They work on the principle that addiction is not just a physical ailment but is also linked to our emotional, social, and mental health.

 Mindfulness-based techniques help addicts become more aware of their thoughts and emotions while promoting self-compassion and self-care.
 Music Therapy involves using music as a medium for expressing and dealing with deep-rooted emotions.
 Adventure Therapy combines nature with action-oriented tasks to develop interpersonal relationships while working on physical endurance.

 I still remember how afraid I was when I first heard about these unconventional forms of therapy during my rehabilitation program.
-However, after trying out yoga classes and sessions guided by a licensed therapist helping me express myself in different mediums such as painting & pottery making which helped me realize something new about myself that I never would ve expected or expressed.
+However, trying out yoga classes and sessions guided by a licensed therapist helped me express myself in different mediums such as painting & pottery making which helped me realize something new about myself that I never would’ve expected or expressed.

 Benefits and Limitations of Using Other Therapies in Addiction Treatment

 The field of addiction treatment is constantly evolving, and as such, medical professionals are always on the lookout for new ways to help their patients overcome addiction.
 This is where other types of therapies come into play.
-Here we will discuss the benefits and limitations of using other therapies in addiction treatment.
+Some benefits include:

 - Individualized Treatment – Another type of therapy allows for individualized treatment, considering that everyone has different needs when it comes to addiction.